JeffreyGaydos/NWNGamepadControls/README.md

       - If you need to left click, you can release the right bumper as there are no further actions you would need to take
     - All other controls are disabled while you are holding the right bumper
     - The selected hot slot is saved, so the next time you press the right bumper your cursor will be in the same position
-  - If holding the Left Bumper, each direction is mapped to a voice command shortcut
+  - If holding the Left Bumper, each direction is mapped to a voice command shortcut.
+Release the bumper to initiate the voiceover
     - N: Follow me (v+e+e)
     - NE: Hi (v+s+s)
     - E: Bye (v+s+a)